The Payment Services Directive, PSD 2

 The Payment Services Directive is a broad set of rules that covers several areas of accounts and payments.
 The biggest new feature is that you as a customer will be able to share your account information and make payments through so-called third party providers.
 This means that licensed companies have the opportunity to retrieve your account information from us and to make payments from your SEB account, under the condition that you have given your approval.

-With the enactment of the Payment Services Directive, new and standardised ways for third party providers to operate in the payment services market are being introduced, both with respect to administration of payments and account information.
-This means that we at SEB will offer you as a customer the opportunity to use third party providers in a secure and standardised manner.
+With the enactment of the Payment Services Directive, standardised ways for third party providers to operate in the payment services market were introduced, both with respect to administration of payments and account information.
+This means that we at SEB offer you as a customer the opportunity to use third party providers in a secure and standardised manner.

 What is a third party provider?